How To Choose The Best Swimming Pool Heater (2019 Guide)

 These pumps are lightweight, small and easy to install and maintain.
 It has a built in thermostat for automatic pool control and heats very quickly.

-This pool heater from Fibroheat (click here to check the price on Amazon) has an output of 55,000 BTUs for large-capacity output.
+This unit from Fibroheat (click here to check the price on Amazon) has an output of 55,000 BTUs for large-capacity output.

 It uses Copeland high-pressure compressor and titanium parts so that is is durable and dependable, and has received the US Department of Energy seal for top energy efficient system, running at an average of about 25 cents per hour.